Communication Studies - A.A. Degree (Transfer)

 Suggested Semester 2

 Suggested Semester 4

 *Electives - Select from the following courses according to transfer plans for a particular area of study:

 A graduate should be able to

-- Identify, understand, evaluate, and apply ethical reasoning to the practices of communication.
+- Identify, understand, evaluate, and apply ethical reasoning.

 - Develop self-confidence in the ability to redefine and overcome communication obstacles.

 - Evaluate context and adapt communication approach and message accordingly.